diningPhilosopher64/MATLAB-language-server/README.md

 ### Unreleased

+Added:
+* Improvements to code folding (requires MATLAB R2024b or later)

 Fixed:
-* Allow connection to MATLAB when a single quote appears in the file path
+* Allow connection to MATLAB when a single quote appears in the extension installation path

 ### 1.2.3
 Release date: 2024-06-14